Special thanks to Dennis C. Legette for contributing much of the information on this page.

 Buildings

-The house was in poor condition by 1960, see photo above, but it has since been restored and updated with modern amenities.
+- The house was in poor condition by the 1960s, as pictured above, but it has since been restored and updated with modern amenities.

 - An original tobacco barn still stands.